Seminars and courses at the Student Health Centre

 Do you have problems with procrastination?

-The Student Health Centre has started a procrastination group for international students.
-The group is intended for students who have difficulty organising, or repeatedly postpone, their studies.
+The Procrastination Group is intended for international students who have difficulty organising, or repeatedly postpone, work related to their studies.
 The purpose of the group is to work together to reduce procrastination and receive support in behavioural change.
+The group has about 16 participants and operates throughout the academic year.
+Participation is free of charge.

 Metacognitive Group Therapy (MCGT)